(A) The following definitions apply to rules 5101:6-50-01 to 5101:6-50-09 of the Administrative Code.

 (5) Require a person to obtain a license when the person claims that the law does not impose such a requirement, except when ODJFS pursues injunctive relief through division (H) of section 5104.04 of the Revised Code.

-(6) Terminate, or refuse to enter into or renew, an agreement with a public children services agency or private child placing agency under section 5103.12 of the Revised Code.
+(6) Terminate, refuse to enter into, or refuse to renew an agreement with a public children services agency or private child placing agency under section 5103.12 of the Revised Code.

 Promulgated Under: 119.03

 Rule Amplifies: 119.06 , 119.07 , 119.09 , 5101.24 , 5103.03 , 5103.12 , 5104.03 , 5104.04 , 5164.02 , 5164.38